 FAQ

 Q: I’m on Pro.
-Can I extend the build to 60 minutes?
+Can I extend the build limit past 45 minutes?

-No — 45 minutes is the platform cap across Hobby, Pro, and Enterprise.
-Builds longer than 45 minutes need to be split (monorepo splitting, ISR fallback, or a pre-build job in GitHub Actions that ships an artifact).
+No. 45 minutes is the platform cap on Hobby, Pro, and Enterprise alike (June 2026).
+You can make the build finish faster with a larger build machine (Step 8), but you can’t raise the wall.
+Builds that genuinely need more than 45 minutes have to be split — monorepo splitting, ISR fallback, or a pre-build job in CI that ships a --prebuilt artifact.

 Q: My build cache restores but the build is still slow.

 Cache restore only helps frameworks that wrote into the cache directory.
-Make sure .next/cache, .astro/, node_modules/.cache/ are populated by your framework and not deleted by a clean step.
-Also check vercel.json for buildCommand that calls rm -rf somewhere.
+Make sure .next/cache, .astro/, and node_modules/.cache/ are populated by your framework and not wiped by a clean step.
+Also check vercel.json for a buildCommand that calls rm -rf somewhere.

 Q: Should I move the build to GitHub Actions and just deploy artifacts to Vercel?

 For builds reliably over 30 minutes, yes.
-Use vercel deploy --prebuilt from a CI runner with more time and memory.
+Build on a CI runner with more time and memory, then run vercel deploy --prebuilt.
 See Vercel build failed for the standard Vercel-side flow.

 Tags: #Troubleshooting #Vercel #Build #timeout #CI